vuestorefront/vue-storefront/packages/core/docs/commercetools/use-facet.md

 }
 ```

+- `result` - reactive data object containing the response from the backend.

-- `loading: boolean` - a reactive object containing information about loading state of your search method.
+- `loading` - reactive object containing information about the loading state of `search`.

-- `error: UseFacetErrors` - reactive object containing the error message, if search failed for any reason.
+- `error` - reactive object containing the error message, if `search` failed for any reason.

 ```ts
 interface UseFacetErrors {